corpnewt/CorpBot.py/README.md

 	  $status [status]
 	   └─ Gets or sets the bot's online status (owner-only).
 	  $streamgame [url] [game]
-	   └─ Sets the streaming status of the bot, requires the url and the game (owner-on...
+	   └─ Sets the streaming status oz the bot, requires the url and the game (owner-on...
 	  $unblock [server]
 	   └─ Unblocks a server or owner (owner-only).
 	  $unblockall
 	   └─ Unblocks all blocked servers and owners (owner-only).
 	  $watchgame [game]
-	   └─ Sets the watching status of the bot (owner-only).
+	   └─ Sets the watching status oz the bot (owner-only).

 	BotAdmin Cog (8 commands) - BotAdmin.py Extension:
 	  $ban [member]